 Usage

-Hostdisk CSI can be used as an separate component that allows exposing manually formatted filesystem to kubernetes or together with Hostdisk Manager that allows for disk management kubernetes way using custom resources.
+Hostdisk CSI can be used as a separate component that allows exposing manually formatted filesystem to kubernetes or together with Hostdisk Manager that allows for disk management kubernetes way using custom resources.

 Usage with Hostdisk Manager